ACW1/hitchens/_drafts/the-arnolfini-reunion.md

             class="image-center"
             caption="J gives up the ghost... and takes the plenty" %}

 Unlike Jesus the J isn't taken from the cross and buried in a tomb.
 At least not literally...
 The suffering of the J is not relieved by death but by the plenty needed to turn the cornupenuria into a cornucopia.
 (Ironically, the unbinding in the tail would probably mean a quick exit of the plenty from that end.)
 If the G-bird, the ghost given, has indeed been reduced to the status of common *anima*, we can see the exchange as J giving/'selling' his soul for plenty.

+I'm hesitant to add yet another letter to the G-bird formerly known as *CI*, but duty calls.
+Look at it from the angle in the image above, and see that the (almost) G is also a (almost) A. With a cross bar equal to the *I*/wing(s) and an underdeveloped right side.
+If you see the (letter) form as a G transforming into an A, it would be a good reflection of the Holy Ghost's degradation to just *Anima*.
+Unfortunately this letter transformation requires the not so elegant combination of Middle Dutch and Latin.

+More importantly, however, I think that the exchange is convincing.
+Jan van Eyck sells his soul for milk and honey.
+Milk and honey?
+Yes, these may be the prime ingredients of the *copia*.
+According to myth the goat Amalthea fed the infant Zeus in Crete with her milk, and bees brought him honey.
+So, since Amalthea's horn became the horn of plenty, there's a link between the cornucopia and young Zeus's diet.
+Van Eyck may be referring to it.
+I thought about this after realizing that the (degraded) ghost is not only given, it is also received.
+If the G-bird indeed forms the mouth of the devilish Tentator, than it seems that J is giving the devil the breath of life.
+Of course this immediately raises the question: if J brings the devil to life, how can the devil have tempted him into it?
+Not by using sweet, false words, as I suggested earlier, but simply by being *stuff*. *Stuff* that J craves.
+It is the plenty itself that is tempting, and by succumbing J breaths devilish life into this matter.

+So if J has given him a soul after succumbing to the temptation, the *notation* area between the eye and the horn can't be the brain where the devil's plan was hatched.
+Before J's fall it was also just stuff.
+A part of the plenty that looks like a honeycomb built with four-sided instead of six-sided cells.

+{% include image.html
+            img="../../../../assets/images/arnolfini/Melk-en-honing.png"
+            title="Melk en honing"
+            class="image-center"
+            caption="The prong of milk and honey" %}

+Why four-sided?
+Perhaps because Van Eyck didn't want to be too obvious.
+Or because these cells look more like letters.
+Mostly like a bunch of E's sticking together.
+The relatively loose item indicated by the red arrow looks more like a d, though.
+A d that wants to become a capital D. Below it I see an I (above the yellow arrow) and a taller E (orange arrow) next to it.
+The Middle Dutch word for 'devil' is *duvel*, but the name was also spelled *dievel* and *divel*.
+So *d IE* could be the beginning of *dievel*.

+The horn and the eye both appear to spring forth from the 'honeycomb', but it's also possible that the horn is primary.
+The branch on which the 'honeycomb' hangs, and formed, perhaps by having looser forms like the d, I and E sticking together.
+The eye is also a locus of the soul.
+And I must admit that, like the G-bird, it looks like a combined G-A. Plus, as I remarked before, it's situated beneath the four-sided cells like the G-bird beneath the triplets.
+So, if the eye really is an eye, this local Tentator may have been animated after all before the ghost was given.
+But is it 'really' an eye?
+The white arrow in the above image points to a thin line flowing from the supposed pupil.
+[MAMMA in honing]

-G-bird is ook A van Anima / gezicht in ha van Johannes, met grote neus eronder /inscriptie verwijst naar 'every word that proceeded etc.'? / koper = venus
+gezicht in ha van Johannes, met grote neus eronder /inscriptie verwijst naar 'every word that proceeded etc.'? / koper = venus

 [^1]: Stephen J. Vicchio, T*he Legend of the Anti-Christ: A History* (2009), p.
 122